 When it comes to learning more about how your page could load faster, Google Page Speed Insights is a great tool.

-While the specifics will vary from site to site, here are three basic steps that you can take to improve your page speed:
+While the specifics will vary from site to site, here are five basic steps that you can take to improve your page speed:

 - Compress your images (and/or use JPGs): The bigger a file is, the longer it will take to load.
 For images, compressing them will reduce the file size and help them load faster.
 You can also use JPGs, a file format that is already compressed.